StephenSmithwick/playground/README.md

 - [smol-reagent][smol-reagent] - An AI Agent written in Rust using a local model hosted by llamma.cpp using smol instead of tokio
 - [rust-lang-book][rust-lang-book] - My workthrough of the code in the [Rust Programming Language Book][rust-book]
 - [streaming-math][streaming-math] - An early investigation of doing streaming io in rust

+## Certificates
+TLS (`https`) uses public/private key encryption to secure intial conversations.
+I am exploring certificates here.
+- [certificate-play][certificate-play] -  This is an exploration of creating my own root certificate.
+See also my blogpost on [TLS Certificates][me.tls-certificates]